 Similarly to Pantone spring colors forecast 2018, the fall/winter trend report brings you two state-of-the-art sets Fall Colors Palettes.
 Once again, you’re likely to spot one of the sets at London Fashion Week and the other at the New York’s one.
 Besides, Pantone Fall Report features 5 classical core shades.

 So, meet the top 10 colors that will shape the look of fall/winter New York FW:

 At the same time, the London FW is expected to bring the next 12 shades to the foreground:

 Among the five classical color shades, the first four are just the slight variations of the spring staples.
 The fifth one, Meerkat is a fit-it-all neutral yet warm brownish shade that’s a valuable entry to the set.

 The themes that incorporate fall/winter 2018 hues start to get traction.
 They deliver you more contrast, depth and immersion.
-To get a pre-taste of the upcoming fall colors in action, check out the templates below:
+To get a pre-taste of the upcoming fall colors in action, check out the website builder templates below: